 Karl-Henrik has worked diligently to develop scientific consensus to agree on the root of environmental problems, thereby creating a starting point from which to work on the solutions.
 The goal is to refine, hone, and create action plans around The Natural Step principles and to build a community of practitioners.

-Karl-Henrik’s work uses a systems approach that involves widespread community awareness, raising, emphatic focus on joint decision-making.
+Karl-Henrik’s work uses a systems approach that involves widespread community awareness, raising emphatic focus on joint decision-making.

 In concrete terms, this means to apply the framework as a shared mental model for analyses of current practices, scrutiny of visions and solutions, development of smart step-wise approaches in business programs, selection of the tools needed for the transition and, not least important, for community building.

 Karl-Henrik and The Natural Step embarked on the first unified attempt at defining the first version of a framework that would stand for scientific scrutiny at the same time as it would be functional for step-wise and concrete business approaches towards sustainability as well as better bottom line performance.
-Today, The Natural Step is a global organization with offices on all continents.